Ambooon/Programming-Notes/C++/Best Practice.md

 - Initializing and copying `std::string` is expensive, so avoid this as much as possible.

 - Avoid using equality comparison in float numbers.
+- Prefer pass by value for objects that are cheap to copy, and pass by const reference for objects that are expensive to copy.
+If you’re not sure whether an object is cheap or expensive to copy, favor pass by const reference.
+- prefer to pass arguments by const reference instead of by non-const reference whenever possible.
+- Prefer passing strings using `std::string_view` (by value) instead of `const std::string&`, unless your function calls other functions that require C-style strings or `std::string` parameters.
+- Prefer pass by reference to pass by address unless you have a specific reason to use pass by address.
+- Return a `std::optional` (instead of a sentinel value) for functions that may fail, unless your function needs to return additional information about why it failed.